Federal Employees: Should You Accept Deferred Resignation?

 • You can learn more about the benefits of Federal Disability retirement here.

-After September, you won’t receive payments from your agency and you’ll need to find another job.
+After Deferred Resignation payments are out, you won’t receive payments from your agency and you’ll need to find another job.
 If you’re struggling in your job because of a sickness or injury, Federal Disability Retirement offers secure, long-term benefits.
 To find out more, click here.

 2. There are other options if you don’t want to return to in-person work or if you’re worried about job security: